What to Pack For The Hospital

 Expect labor and delivery to be restricted to clear fluids.
 This typically includes apple or cranberry juice, tea, black coffee, popsicles, and Jell-O. Postpartum, the restrictions will be removed within minutes or hours of your delivery.
 Consider having a small meal or a favorite snack packed and ready for your first meal.

 Once in recovery ask your visitors to bring food for you when they come to visit.
-Also, ask the front desk about restaurants that deliver and order into the main entrance where you can pick up the food from them.
+Also, ask the front desk about restaurants that deliver and order at the main entrance where you can pick up the food from them.

 Some families choose to bring a token of thanks to the staff.
 Nursing favorites are hand cream, fresh fruit, meals, and occasional sweets like cookies and chocolate.
 Baking in early labor can be a great way to pass the time as you wait for active labor.